ziyadt1995/RT_to_mitigate_QBBAs/README.md

 We recommend running the code on SPYDER IDE using Anaconda (https://www.anaconda.com/).

-To launch attacks, run the files by selecting their code "as selection" in spyder IDE.
-Use following files:
+To launch attacks, run the files by selecting their code "as selection" in Spyder IDE.
+Use the following files:

 1. attack_imagenet.py
 2. attack_cifar10.py
 3. attack_tinyimagenet.py

+Run the command "pip install -r requirementsnew.txt" to create the required Python environment with the necessary packages.

 NOTE: The copyrights of the code used in this repository belong to their respective creators.